 - 1. The date and place of preparticipation physicals will be announced daily, in the school, starting four (4) weeks prior to physicals being administered.
 Furthermore, physical information can be found on FCTV, PowerSchool, and on the FCASD Athletic website.
 Physicals will be announced in early April/May for fall sports, October for winter sports, and February for spring sports. - 2.
-Students must be registered through FamilyID (www.family.id.com) and physical forms available from the athletic office must be completed.
+Students must be registered through the dis trict's online athletic registration platform.
+Physical forms can be printed from the athletic department's website fcasdathletics.org

 3. Only one physical will be needed to participate in interscholastic sports during an academic year.
-However, students who are injured during a particular season will be required to be reexamined or certified that the student's condition is satisfactory before he/she may begin to practice in the next sports season or continue in the current season.
+However, students who are injured during a particular season will be required to be reexamined or certified that their condition is satisfactory before they may begin to practice in the next sports season or continue in the current season.

-NOTE: Injured student athletes will only be permitted to return to play once a medical clearance is provided to the trainer by the treating physician.
+NOTE: Injured student-athletes will only be permitted to return to play once a medical clearance is provided to the trainer by the treating physician.

 - 4. Online registration and completed physical forms must be submitted no later than two (2) weeks prior to the first practice date, as established for their sport by the PIAA and Fox Chapel Area School District.
 These dates will be posted on the district website.
 If online registration and completed physical forms are not received within the time frame stated above (no later than two [2] weeks prior to the first practice date), the student may not be allowed to participate in that season's sporting activities. - 5.
 The trainer must approve all completed physical forms.
 The trainer will forward the names of all approved athletes to the athletic director. - 6.
 Coaches of each sport will hold a preseason meeting with their team prior to the first practice. - 7.
 Any athlete without the proper physical documentation will not be permitted to participate in try-outs, practices, or games.
 The above information will be communicated to coaches, students, and parents.
 The ultimate responsibility for obtaining a physical exam and becoming eligible to participate in a sport will be up to the student.
 Physical forms are available at the high school athletic office or online at www.fcasd. athletics.org and click on Section 6 Health History and Section 7 Physical Form. - 8.
 ImPACT testing is required for all "collision" sports in grades 7, 9, and 11, and for anyone new to the sport.
+Tests can be taken at home.
+ImPACT testing information can be found on the athletic website prior to the start of each season.